TomasHubelbauer/svg-screencast/readme.md

 ## To-Do

+### Fix the issue with the diff going crazy (returning a lot of regions) when scrolled

+Not only the moment the scroll bar appears, but each subsequent screenshot after the first scroll generates more and more regions.

+BMPs of the last good screenshot and the first bad screenshot saved into `test/broken`, but the export looks borked, so fix that also.

 ### Fix the test cases generated from the hardcoded buffers which fail to parse

 ### Verify `hi` test case regions are correct